rsalunga29/security-notes/DevSecOps/Kubernetes/Architecture.md

 ### Clusters
 At the highest level, we have our Kubernetes Cluster; put simply, a Cluster is just a set of nodes.
 Every cluster has at least one worker node.
 ## Kubernetes Control Plane
 The control plane (master node) manages the worker nodes and pods in the cluster.
-It does this with the use of various components.
+It does this with the use of various components:
 ### Kube-apiserver
 The API server is the front-end of the control plane and is responsible for exposing the Kubernetes API.
 The kube-apiserver component is scalable, meaning multiple instances can be created so traffic can be load-balanced.
 ### Etcd